ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

-On reconnection, if the pool leader has most recently broadcast some message, and has not seen the pool follower respond, the pool leader MUST re-send that message.
+On reconnection, if the pool leader has most recently broadcast some message, and has not seen the pool follower respond, the pool leader MUST re-send that message to that pool follower.
 If the pool leader has received a response from that pool follower, it SHOULD NOT re-send that message.